 FYS2810 – Undergraduate Research I

 The course consists of a research project in physics and includes writing of a scientific report.
-Some projects involve independent practical research and/or theoretical calculations in the chosen topic.
+Some projects involve independent practical research and/or numerical or theoretical calculations in the chosen topic.

 Admission to the course is given on the condition that the students themselves contact one or more members of the scientific staff in the desired research group at the Department of Physics before the start of the semester, and that student and teacher together agree on a research project.
-Available projects will vary from semester to semester, since not all research groups can offer projects each semester.
 Final admission will only be granted when the student has agreed on a project with a supervisor and is signed by both parties.
 Deadline is 1st of September / 1st of February.

 In addition to fulfilling the Higher Education Entrance Qualification, applicants have to meet the following special admission requirements: